Superconducting Acoustogalvanic Effect in Twisted Transition Metal Dichalcogenides

-According to Fig.~\ref{fig:sigma_d}(a), the response of the chiral state is suppressed in the low-frequency regime due to the full-gap structure.
-As the frequency approaches the resonance frequency $\hbar\Omega=2\Delta_0$, $\sigma^{L}_{\rm inj}$ first shows a resonant peak, as in JDOS.
+Based on the insight of JDOS, we discuss the SAGE in tWSe$_2$.
+For SAWs directed along $\varphi=0$ and $2\pi/3$, $\bm{Q}$ and $\bm{E}_s$ are parallel, and we focus on the longitudinal conductivity $\sigma^L_{\rm inj}\equiv \hat{Q}_\alpha\sigma^{\alpha;\beta\gamma}_{\rm inj}\hat{Q}_\beta\hat{Q}_\gamma$, for the chiral and nematic states.
+This corresponds to $\sigma^{x;xx}_{\rm inj}$ for $\varphi=0$, for instance.
+Figures~\ref{fig:plot_d}(b) and (c) show the frequency dependence of the acoustogalvanic conductivity $\sigma^{L}_{\rm inj}$ for the chiral and nematic states at the same parameters as in Fig.~\ref{fig:plot_d}(a).
+Here, Fig.~\ref{fig:plot_d}(c) is a magnified view of Fig.~\ref{fig:plot_d}(b).
+As shown in Figs.~\ref{fig:plot_d}(b) and (c), the response of the chiral state is suppressed in the low-frequency regime due to the full-gap structure.
+As the frequency approaches the threshold $\hbar\Omega=2\Delta_0$ for the quasiparticle excitations, $\sigma^{L}_{\rm inj}$ first shows a sharp increase, as in JDOS.
 The nematic state exhibits finite responses even at frequencies smaller than $2\Delta_0$ owing to the presence of low-energy quasiparticles.
-Interestingly, a significant low-frequency enhancement is obtained for $\varphi=2\pi/3$.
-As shown in SM, this structure remains even with $\Delta(T)=0$ (i.e., in the normal state)~\cite{Supplemental}.
-This indicates the importance of the resonances near the nodal directions, where the quasiparticles behave similarly to the normal state.
-Interestingly, the low-frequency enhancement is attributed to the low-frequency divergence of the quantum metric with finite momentum transfer $G_{ab}^{\beta\gamma}$ (Eq.~\eqref{eq:inj})~\cite{Supplemental}, as is understood from the JDOS for $\varphi=2\pi/3$ lacking the low-frequency divergence.
-The results illustrate that our SAGE can sensitively probe the low-energy quasiparticles of nodal superconducting states.
+Interestingly, a significant low-frequency enhancement is obtained for both $\varphi=0$ and $2\pi/3$.
+As shown in Sec.~S6 of the Supplemental Material, this structure remains even with $\Delta(T)=0$ (i.e., in the normal state)~\cite{Supplemental}, indicating the importance of the resonances near the nodal directions, where the quasiparticles behave similarly to the normal state.
+More precisely, since the JDOS shows no low-frequency divergence, the enhancement is attributed instead to the divergence of the quantum metric with finite momentum transfer $G_{ab}^{\beta\gamma}$ in Eq.~\eqref{eq:inj}~\cite{Supplemental}.
+The results illustrate that SAGE conductivity can sensitively probe the low-energy quasiparticles of nodal superconducting states.

-The temperature dependence of the acoustogalvanic conductivity in Fig.~\ref{fig:sigma_d}(b) can be understood based on the JDOS (Fig.~\ref{fig:JDOS_d}(b)).
-In the chiral state, a finite response emerges only at temperatures where the resonance condition is satisfied, i.e., when the JDOS becomes non-zero.
-The response vanishes after $2\Delta(T)$ grows and exceeds $\Omega$.
-On the other hand, a finite response is always observed below the critical temperature in the nematic state.
-The different temperature dependence of SAGE will serve as a strong probe of the low-energy excitations, and therefore has the potential to experimentally distinguish the nematic and chiral states.